 What to Do When You Miss a Day

-You will miss a day.
-That is not a problem and you should not treat it like one because the simple fact is that missing a day happens to everyone.
+You will miss a day - and that is not a problem.
 The habit research is reassuring here: occasional missed days don't meaningfully set back the habit formation process.
 What matters is returning to the routine the next morning without drama or self-criticism.
-Keep in mind that returning to your routine calmly is the whole point.

 Think of your routine as a practice, not a performance.
-There is no scoring and there is no failure record, so you do not need to judge yourself when you miss a morning.
+There is no scoring and no failure record.
 There is only showing up, most mornings, over time.
-The routine is yours and the routine will still be there waiting for you the next day.
+The routine will still be there waiting for you the next day.

 As always, if you have any injuries or health concerns - especially related to your spine or joints - consult a healthcare professional or a qualified yoga teacher before starting a new movement practice.